QAston/md-wiki-public/software-eng/tools/nix.md

      * By default `~/.nix-profile` itself is a symbolic link to `/nix/var/nix/profiles/default`
      * Generation - nix profile directory at a particular point in time
  * Nix derivation - a build action for a component(`.drv` file)
+ * Nix expression - 2 meanings: language expression and language expression returning a derivation
- * Nix channel profile - composes nix expressions?
+ * Nix channel
      * Added to `NIX_PATH`
  * Closure - recursive list of dependencies necessary to use the derivation
  * Differences from regular packaging systems: